jackmorrison12/personal-site/content/notes/dna-storage.md

 To do selection, we need to find an oligo encoding an attribute with a particular value

-The key technique is to use Polymerase Chain REactions (PCR):
+The key technique is to use Polymerase Chain Reactions (PCR):

 - Amplify (i.e. copy) the matching oligo countless times
 - We need to know the start and end sequences of the oligo to do this
 - This will drown out any background noise of other data

-We then sequence
+We then sequence the oligo soup to get the attributes

 ### Join

 The goal here is to join records or attributes with equal values